The Omni Grove Park Inn: History

 William Howard Taft resigned from the United States Supreme Court in the resort's Great Hall in 1930.
 In the mid-1930s, F. Scott Fitzgerald and Zelda Fitzgerald moved to Asheville.
 Zelda would receive more formal care for her mental health while Scott lived at the inn for about a year, dealing with his mental health issues, heavy drinking, and tuberculosis.
 Scott penned the classic book, The Great Gatsby.
 Zelda was a creative person in her own right, including being a painter of note.

 In the mid-1950s, during the Cold War era, the location was seriously considered as a bunker site for the U.S. Supreme Court.
 As of 2013, Supreme Court plans call for relocation to the Grove Park Inn in the event of a nuclear attack.

 The Grove Park Inn became part of Sammons Enterprises in 1955.
 New owner Charles A. Sammons invested $100,000 in restoration work and the resort was expanded in 1958 and 1963.
 Sammons' wife Elaine occasionally snuck her dog into the hotel undercover in a baby carriage.
 Between 1982 and 1988, $65 million was spent to build a 50,000-square-foot sports center and the Sammons and Vanderbilt wings.
 The new wings more than tripled the amount of guest rooms at the property.

 A $44 million, 3700 m2 spa was added to the property in 2001.
 The resort had 900 employees as of 2009.
 KSL Resorts acquired the Grove Park Inn in 2012 for $120 million and spent $25 million on renovation work.
 They resold it to Omni Hotels in 2013.
 Omni spent $25 million to rehabilitate the property and renamed it the Omni Grove Park Inn.
-In 2018, the Inn opened the Seely Pavilion, a 10,000-square-foot event venue.
+In 2018, the inn opened the Seely Pavilion, a 10,000-square-foot event venue.
+In 2026, the inn held the international G20 Finance Track meeting, hosting more than 500 global financial leaders, including U.S. Treasury Secretary Scott Bessent and Federal Reserve Chairman Kevin Warsh.